bowsr/DESRU/README.md

 ![DESRU Icon](https://user-images.githubusercontent.com/26034933/191414580-21e0c691-cf32-43c3-b45a-a48bc0b234b6.png)
 DESRU is an all-in-one utility program designed to make your DOOM Eternal speedrunning experience a lot smoother.

-Currently, this is **not allowed** for use during speedruns.
-However, this is the goal, so stay tuned to the [MDSR Discord](https://discord.gg/dtDa9VZ) for updates.
+You are allowed, and **encouraged**, to use this program during your speedruns.
+Eventually DESRU will be **required** for any speedruns done on Windows PCs, so stay tuned to the [MDSR Discord](https://discord.gg/dtDa9VZ) for updates.

 ## Features
 - [Freescroll Emulation Macro](https://github.com/henyK/doom-eternal-macro)